 Fortunately, real estate agent commissions are both negotiable and variable, so don’t feel you have to go with what one particular agent demands.

 Additionally, there are a variety of market disruptors changing the landscape, with companies like Redfin only charging 1% to list a home (4% total if the buyer’s agent takes 3%) and REX, which charges 2%.

 You may be wondering who pays the real estate commission, the buyers or the sellers.

-Conversely, it is the seller who must forfeit a chunk of the selling price to both the buyer’s and seller’s agent when their home finally sells.
+Conversely, it is the seller who must forfeit a chunk of the selling price to both the buyer’s and seller’s agent if and when their home finally sells.

-The typical commission tied to the sale of a home these days is 5% of the sales price, though it can be as high as 6% or 7%, and lower than 5% in some cases.
+The typical commission tied to the sale of a home these days is 5% of the sales price, though it can be as high as 6%, and lower than 5% in some cases.